 Remarks to the PANYNJ, 11/15/18

-Today, I ask you consider an asymmetric approach towards restoring the GWB’s bicycle-pedestrian paths,1 Currently, the Agency treats North and South paths the same.
+The PA’s current plan treats North and South paths the same.
 Both will get new entrances and safety barriers.
-The North will get ramps to remediate flights of stairs added to facilitate car access.2 The end result will be to restore the George to its 1931 pedestrian configuration comprising a pair of 7-foot walkways.
+The North will get ramps to remediate flights of stairs added to facilitate car access.2 The end result will be to restore the George to its 1931 configuration comprising a pair of 7-foot walkways.

 This configuration, however, does not align with projected use.
 Growth of foot travel has been incremental, while bike traffic has exploded and will continue to do so.3 The public will be best served by an approach that focuses scarce resources on areas of greatest need.4

 The South Path, which the PA has designated as the pedestrian facility, is already suited to the task.
 Its New York approach does need the accessible ramp the Agency has planned, but the New Jersey access could be left as is.

 So can the safety shrouding installed by the Agency in 2017 – there’s no need for a new, view-blocking anti-suicide barrier.
 Funds for these projects could be redirected to the greater needs.

 Eliminate “gathering” and “viewing” areas